wagiminator/MCU-Templates/README.md

 # MCU-Templates
-Templates for bare-metal firmware development for some microcontrollers.
+Collection of templates for starting bare-metal firmware development for some microcontrollers.
+Makefiles, linker scripts, programming tools, and libraries are provided.